-Residents in quirky Jerome, Arizona are proud to live in America's largest ghost town.
-That's an oxymoron, of course, because typically people don't reside in a ghost town.
+Residents of quirky Jerome are proud to live in America’s biggest ghost town.
 A booming copper mining town at the turn of the 19th century, Jerome was once home to 15,000 inhabitants.
-Tourists flock to Jerome in search of Wild West history, art galleries, and ghost stories.
-Located between Prescott and Sedona, Jerome makes a great Arizona road trip destination.
-Take a look at 14 wicked fun things to do in Jerome, Arizona with kids!
+Those numbers have plummeted, leaving a mostly deserted city behind.
+Today, tourists flock to this Central Arizona community in search of Wild West history, art galleries, and ghost stories.
+Take a look at 15 wicked fun things to do in Jerome, AZ!

 One room, the Douglas Library, has been restored into a period room.
-Meanwhile, the rest of the mansion displays photographs, artifacts, and information about the Douglas family, Jerome's mining history, and the town's unique geology.
-Also, models here show how Jerome is perched above a disconcerting Swiss cheese maze of mine shafts.
+Other rooms of the mansion display photographs, artifacts, and information about the Douglas family.

-While at the museum, you must watch a movie called, “A Ghost Town Tour of Jerome, Arizona.”
+While at the museum, be sure to watch, “A Ghost Town Tour of Jerome, Arizona.”
 The nearly 30-minute film runs on a continuous loop, starting on the half-hour.
-Narrated by an old-timey Jerome “ghost,” the movie does a good job of bringing Jerome's history to life, even for kids.
+Narrated by an old-timey Jerome “ghost,” the movie does a good job of bringing the history of Jerome to life, even for kids.

 2. Ghost Town Tours

-You'll visit sites of unsolved murders, fatal accidents, and present-day ghost sightings.
-Using provided electromagnetic field monitors, participants can supposedly detect paranormal presences.
+For a blend of history and horror, book the Original Ghost Adventure, Spirit Walk, or Jerome Haunted History Shuttle Tour.
+You’ll visit the sites of unsolved murders, fatal accidents, and present-day ghost sightings.
+Using provided electromagnetic field monitors, participants can supposedly detect paranormal activity.

 This tour typically provides a visit to the town's cemetery, too.
 Unfortunately, we had to skip it due to snowy roads.
 (It snows about three times per year in Jerome.)